netizen539/civcraft/README.md

 In addition to the CivCraft game this plugin also includes a multi-server ban and server perk system to use inside of a large server hub.

-CivCraft is the culmination of the efforts of AvRGaming LLC.
-Any additions or modifications may not remove or modify this README.
-AvRGaming owns the trademark to CivCraft.

-You May Not:
-- Hold AvRGaming LLC liable for any reason related to the use of this software.
-- Remove AvRGaming LLC from the credits or headers of the source files provided by this modification.
-- Use the CivCraft trademark without permission.
-- At this time, you MAY NOT run unauthorized public or private servers.(This excludes development/test servers) If you wish to play CivCraft, do so at http://shotbow.net

 Installation Instructions
 ==========================
 See INSTALL.txt